 Betty Amsden AO Alumni Mentoring Program

-From our cohort of Access Monash Mentor Leaders, five are selected each year to participate in the Betty Amsden AO Alumni Mentoring Program.
+From our cohort of Access Monash Mentor Leaders, a number are selected each year to participate in the Betty Amsden AO Alumni Mentoring Program.
 This program supports Mentor Leaders who show leadership potential and have experienced educational disadvantage.
 The students are matched with Monash Alumni Mentors, who provide one-on-one mentoring with a focus on industry knowledge, networks, career planning and personal development.